-There is a lot of attention for digitalisation for rural development (see for example the IT4D publication), however the sustainable increase of production and productivity in agriculture and water with the help of digitalisation has not reached scale yet.
-The current wisdom is that this is most likely, because most farmers in developing countries are smallholders, notoriously difficult to reach.
+There is a lot of attention for digitalization for rural development (see for example the IT4D publication), however the sustainable increase of production and productivity in agriculture and water with the help of digitalization has not reached scale yet.
+The current wisdom is that this is most likely because most farmers in developing countries are smallholders, notoriously difficult to reach.
 Is this true?
 We’ll have a look.

-Returning to the subject: what makes the concept of digitalisation so attractive?
-There is a history of creating an enabling environment for digitalisation:
+Returning to the subject: what makes the concept of digitalization so attractive?
+There is a history of creating an enabling environment for digitalization:

 - Increased availability of (semi-)smart phones (and other connecting devices);

 - Introduction of smart agriculture in developed countries & digitalisation;

 - Availability of free and open satellite data (US Landsat, EC Copernicus);